VirtoCommerce/vc-docs/user_docs/docs/store/configuring-store.md

 ![SEO settings](media/SEO.png)

 ### Advanced Properties
 Here, you can provide store description and specify location settings.
-You can also provide email contacts for your store (both regular and admin):
+You can also provide email contacts for your store:

 ![Advanced properties](media/advanced-properties.png)

+!!! tip
+	For regular email, provide the email address which common notifications will be coming from (e.g., purchase confirmation, order details, etc.).
+Use admin email for system notifications, such as password reset.

+### Dynamic Properties
+This widget enables configuring dynamic properties.

 ### Settings
 This widget houses all specific settings you can configure for your store.
 Each setting has a tip which tells you what it is exactly about.